Canon 100D vs 760D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably larger (25 percent) than the Canon 100D.
 Moreover, the 760D is substantially heavier (39 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 760D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The 100D was launched at a markedly lower price (by 35 percent) than the 760D, which puts it into a different market segment.
+The 100D was launched at a somewhat lower price (by 15 percent) than the 760D, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.